Shopify App That Lets You Shop with Friends Online

 Why Shoppers Ignore Wishlists

-If wishlists are useful — and they can be — why do 97% of shoppers walk right past them?
-It’s not laziness.
-It’s a design problem that’s structural to how traditional wishlists work.
+If wishlists are useful (and they can be) why do 97% of shoppers walk right past them?
+It comes down to a design problem that’s structural to how traditional wishlists work.

 The Discovery Problem